 Depreciation is calculated on buildings and improvements on the straight-line method over the assets estimated useful life.
-Depreciation expense for the years ended December 31, 2021 and 2020 was \$ 16,058 for each year.
+Depreciation expense for the years ended December 31, 2022 and 2021 was \$ 17,807 and \$ 16,058, respectively.

 Allocation of Functional Expenses